Energy graduate support

 EECA Business helps large energy-using businesses to employ graduates looking to apply their training and gain experience with forward-thinking companies.

-This helps businesses that do not have the dedicated resource required to analyse how energy is used, and to identify and implement savings.
+The graduate is a dedicated resource, focused on reviewing and improving the business’s energy management practices.
 It also helps graduates gain hands on experience in energy management - a very transferrable skill.

 While making the business more efficient and productive, this builds New Zealand’s expertise in energy efficiency and carbon emissions reduction.